Clearances for Those Who no Longer Live in Michigan

 If you live outside of Michigan and your Michigan driver’s license has been revoked for multiple DUI's, you can only obtain that clearance through the Michigan Secretary of State’s Office of Hearings and Administrative Oversight, known as OHAO.

-A clearance involves the exact same process as a driver's license restoration case, except that, instead of the relief being the reinstatement of a resident's Michigan license, it is the removal of the Michigan hold (revocation) on a non-resident's driving record so that he or she can then get a license in their new state.
+A clearance involves the exact same process as a driver's license restoration appeal, except that, instead of reinstating a Michigan driver's license, a non-resident will win the removal of the Michigan hold (revocation) on his or her driving record so that he or she can then get a license in their new state.

 It really translates to this: If you live here, you get a license back.
 If you’ve moved out of Michigan, the Secretary of State cannot give you, as a non-resident, any kind of Michigan license, but can instead release the “hold” created by your revocation.
 In other words: